“Fun in the sun for everyone”

 Hillcrest Village Soccer Club follows the rules and guidelines as set down by our membership and as such has a distinct conflict resolution policy.
 We first ask that a “24 hour” rule is observed.
 Often times what seemed to be “earth shattering” at night may be relatively minor by the morning.
 Sometimes words said in anger can be more of a problem than the issue itself, so we ask that, where appropriate, you wait until the next day to address it.
 If the issue is regarding the player’s coach, fellow players or team in general, please speak with the coach first, where possible.
 If this is not possible, no resolution is forthcoming or the issue is with the Club itself, then please e-mail our Vice-President (firstname.lastname@example.org) with the details for follow up.
 If no resolution is found, you may then request a formal hearing with our Board of Directors (email@example.com) to present your case.
 Please note that a fee is involved for appeals to the Board of Directors of Hillcrest.
 The fee is refunded if the appeal is upheld.

-Each registered player is supplied a complete uniform (jersey, shorts and socks), receives a team and individual photo, plays in scheduled league exhibition, regular season and playoff games and an individual award.
-Additional items covered in the payment are coach and player clinics, field rental costs, field preparation costs (weekly lining of our fields) accident insurance, referee costs (certified referees), equipment costs, field lining equipment and club administration.
+Each registered player is supplied a complete uniform (jersey, shorts and socks), receives a team and individual photo if they attend photo day, plays in scheduled league exhibition, regular season and playoff games and an individual award.
+Additional items covered in the registration fee are coach and player clinics, field rental costs, field preparation costs insurance, referee costs (certified referees), equipment costs, and club administration.

 When does the season start & end?
 How long are games?
 When do they play?

-The house league season starts Tuesday May 22.
-Schedules will be posted on our website at the end of April.
-You will receive an e-mail from your child’s volunteer coach the first week of May.
-There is one game per week during that time period.
-Game times and nights vary depending on the age group.
-This is the coaches responsibility to coordinate.
-The 2018 soccer season ends with Finals Day Weekend on Saturday September 08 and Sunday September 09.
+The house league season starts Tuesday May 21.
+Schedules will be posted on our website at the beginning of May.
+You will receive an e-mail from your child’s volunteer coach in mid May.
+There is one game per week with game times and nights varying depending on the age group.
+Practices are the coach’s responsibility to coordinate.
+The 2019 soccer season ends with Finals Day on Saturday September 07 and Sunday September 08.

 Besides games, does the Club schedule practices?